Afshana123/bootcamp_jenkins_cicd/READMe.md

   ##### Contiounus Integration Continuous Delivery/Deployment
 ![](images/CICD.png)

+- We have a private SSH key available  - create a secure connection between local host and github
+- Source code is also available on Git
+- webhook will listen in on Github when it recieves something to jenkins
+- Configure webbook in Github
+- Generate another SSH Key - to have a secure connection between Github and Jenkins
+- Building a secure pipeline
+- Give a private key to Jenkins
+- Jenkins can clone the repo in a secure environment with ssh authentication
+- Do testing in Agent Node because Jenkin server will still run and facilitate users even if it breaks
+- Agent Node Server

 ###### Let's break it down
   ![](images/cicd_jenkins.png)

+Task list:
+- Github repo with source code
+- SSH set up
+- App code available on github
+- cd app
+- npm install
+- npm test -automated
+- testing
+- npm start

+Problems/debugging:
+- SSH key not set up correctly

 ### For deployment job in Jenkins
 - In the execute shell of CD job